-At Niall McNamara Physiotherapy we offer sports massage from a trained and qualified professional.
-We have a modern clinic in Cotgrave, near Nottingham, easily accessible from Bingham, West Bridgford, Keyworth, Ruddington and other surrounding areas.
+Award-winning sports massage services in Nottingham at Niall McNamara Physiotherapy, from a trained and qualified professional.
+Our Nottingham sports massage clinic is easily accessible from Bingham, West Bridgford, Keyworth, Ruddington and other surrounding areas.

 Booking is quick and easy onine, and we also offer a Free 15-Minute Telephone Consultation if there are any questions you would like to discuss before booking an appointment.

 Sports massage is a general approach to massage rather than any particular process or set of techniques, and describes a massage intended to improve recovery and performance of muscles, tendons and other soft tissues.

 As the name suggests, sports massage is generally used to improve sporting performance, but anyone can benefit from a sports massage, particularly if you have sore or aching muscles from any physical activity, or are feeling pain or stiffness as a result of sitting at a desk, driving, or any other activity.

 The duration of a sports massage can vary depending on your specific needs and can be tailored to benefit any particular areas of the body which are sore or in pain, or to the areas of the body most relevant to your particular sport.